astronomer/module_quickstart/CONTRIBUTING.md

 - Link to other resources rather than reproduce them
 - Steps should provide concrete actions with ~1 sentence of description
 - Steps should include code blocks, or images showing what to do in detail, or a direct link to a source that has those
+- All quickstarts should be contained in one file, unless the example requires otherwise
-- All DAGs must have Docstrings with the following structure:
+- All DAGs must have Docstrings with the following structure
 ```
 Before You Start